Football NSW: Futsal

 Football NSW is also the governing body for Futsal is New South Wales.
 There are two representative leagues named the "Futsal Premier League" (Known as the SELECT Futsal Premier League for sponsorship reasons) and the "Futsal Premier League 2" (Known as the SELECT FPL2).
 Originally there was only one representative league with 16 teams.
 In the 06/07 season the competition was cut into 2 separate divisions of 8 teams each.
 In the 07/08 season the top 8 clubs in the club championship (aggregate points of all teams) from that season were put in the First Division while the last 8 were put in the second division.
 Now in 18/19 there is 8 premier league teams and 8 premier league 2 teams.

 Football NSW Leagues clubs

-Below are listed the Men's all member clubs of Football NSW for the National Premier Leagues competitions and Football NSW League One and Two for 2023.
+Below are listed the Men's all member clubs of Football NSW for the National Premier Leagues competitions and Football NSW League One and Two for 2025.

+League system

+The men's soccer pyramid in New South Wales comprises 4 levels below the A-League Men, with promotion and relegation between the top 3 levels.
+It also includes the Sydney Amateur League, which is not officially a part of the league system.
+In total, there are 259 clubs/teams across 28 divisions in New South Wales.

+The women's soccer pyramid in New South Wales comprises 3 levels below the A-League Men, with promotion and relegation between the top 2 levels.